mpant/pykids/index.rst

 What
 --------
+- Scratch and turtle lessons for K-3
 - Python lessons - Jupyter notebooks
 - AWS Lab server that provides access to notebooks